zhe-thoughts/wandsaber/README.md

 ---
 layout: page
-title: "PAGE TITLE"
+title: "Welcome!"
-permalink: /welcome/
 ---

-# Wand-Saber
+# Welcome!
-A novel by Caroline and Preston Zhang, combining their loves for Harry Potter and Star Wars.
+Wand-Saber is novel by Caroline and Preston Zhang, combining their loves for Harry Potter and Star Wars.
 Enjoy!